Nonparametric estimation of multivariate convex-transformed densities: Introduction and background

-for some convex function $g: \Real^d \to (-\infty,\infty]$.
+for some convex function $g\dvtx \Real^d \to(-\infty,\infty]$.
 We let $\Model(e^{-y})$ denote the class of all log-concave densities on $\Real^d$.
-As shown by \citet*{MR0087249}, a density function $p$ on $\Real$ is log--concave if and only if its convolution with any unimodal density is again unimodal.
+As shown by \citet{MR0087249}, a density function $p$ on $\Real$ is log-concave if and only if its convolution with any unimodal density is again unimodal.

-Log-concave densities have proved to be useful in a wide range of statistical problems: see \citet*{Walther-2009} for a survey of recent developments and statistical applications of log-concave densities on on $\Real$ and $\Real^d$, and see \citet*{cule2007} for several interesting applications of estimators of such densities in $\Real^d$.
+Log-concave densities have proven to be useful in a wide range of statistical problems; see \citet{Walther2009} for a survey of recent developments and statistical applications of log-concave densities on $\Real$ and $\Real^d$, and see \citet{culeSamworthStewart2010} for several interesting applications of estimators of such densities in $\Real^d$.

 Because the class of multivariate log-concave densities contains the class of multivariate normal densities and is preserved under a number of important operations (such as convolution and marginalization), it serves as a valuable nonparametric surrogate or replacement for the class of normal densities.
-Further study of the class of log-concave from this perspective has been given by \citet*{SchuhmacherHuslerDuembgen-2009}.
-On the analysis side, various isoperimetric and Poincar\'e type inequalities have been obtained by \citet*{MR1742893, MR2347041}, \citet*{MR2126968}, and \citet*{MR2386937}.
+Further study of the class of log-concave densities from this perspective has been undertaken by \citet{SchuhmacherHuslerDuembgen2009}.

-Log-concave densities have the slight drawback that the tails must be decreasing exponentially, so a number of authors, including \citet*{mizera-2008}, have proposed using generalizations of the log-concave family involving $r-$concave densities defined as follows.
-For $a,b \in \Real$, $r \in \Real$, and $\lambda \in (0,1)$, define the generalized mean of order $r$, $M_r (a,b; \lambda)$, by
+Log-concave densities have the slight drawback that the tails must be decreasing exponentially, so a number of authors, including \citet{mizera2008}, have proposed using generalizations of the log-concave family involving $r$-concave densities, defined as follows.
+For $a,b \in\Real$, $r \in \Real$ and $\lambda\in(0,1)$, define the generalized mean of order $r$, $M_r (a,b; \lambda)$, for $a,b \ge 0$, by